jfarmer/setup-environment/README.md

 1. Not letting the frustration of getting a step "wrong" overwhelm you
 1. Learning to recognize when something isn't going according to plan
-1. Starting to develop a set of practicies and tools to help re-orient yourself when something goes sideways (because something *always* goes sideways)
+1. Starting to develop a set of practices and tools to help re-orient yourself when something goes sideways (because something *always* goes sideways)
 1. Tackling the tasks ASAP so that those inevitable mistakes happen early and you can correct them without time pressure

 Time to install some software.